 Racism is hard to talk about because we have a hard time agreeing with what racism is.
-Not only the definition of the word, but looking at specific events the discussion frequently devolves into, ‘That was racist’ and ‘I don’t understand how you can say that was racist’.
+Not only are there disagreements on what the definition of racism is, but conflicts often devolve into, “˜That was racist’ and “˜I don’t understand how you can say that was racist.’

-I think where The Color of Compromise really is valuable and most important (and will be most controversial) is the last several chapters where racism is less overt and where Tisby specifically is using comparisons with Billy Graham and a few others to show that even when there may not be intention, harm can still occur.
+I think where The Color of Compromise is most valuable and essential (and will be most controversial) is the last several chapters where racism is less overt.
+Tisby uses comparisons with Billy Graham and a few others to show that even when there may not be an intention, harm can still occur.

-The word Compromise in Color of Compromise I think was well chosen.
-Racism, like many other things is not just overt harmful action, but also the times when it is easier to just not say or do anything.
-The examples of Billy Graham compared to Martin Luther King Jr or other figures from our recent past really do give the best illustrations in the book about how subtle, but real, lack of attention to how racial lines create an other matters.
+The word ‘compromise’ in the Color of Compromise was well chosen.
+Racism is not just overt harmful action, but also the times when it is easier not to say or do anything.
+The examples of Billy Graham compared to Martin Luther King Jr, and other figures from our recent past do give the best illustrations in the book about how subtle, but real, lack of attention to how racial lines create reinforce historic racial divides.

 Early in the book when talking about Reconstruction, Tisby says,